BOBANOVIORGANI/solaron-0bab6/content/pages/solarbuds-e1.md

       - type: FeaturedItem
         title: Sweatproof
         text: >
-          If you are jogging or training something, your sweat won't affect earbuds's life.
+          If you are jogging or training something, your sweat won't affect your earbuds.
         featuredImage:
           type: ImageBlock
           url: /images/focused.svg